 - You are covered by both Medicare and Medicaid.
 Medicare covers health care and prescription drugs.
 Medicaid covers your cost-sharing for Medicare services.
 Nebraska Medicaid also covers services Medicare does not cover, like long-term care. - Like all Medicare health plans, we cover everything that Original Medicare covers.
+For some of these benefits, you pay more in our plan than you would in Original Medicare.
+For others, you pay less.
 (If you want to know more about the coverage and costs of Original Medicare, look in your Medicare & You 2022 handbook.
 View it online at www.medicare.gov or ask for a copy by calling 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
-TTY users should call 1-877-486-2048.) - For all preventive services that are covered at no cost under Original Medicare, we also cover the service at no cost to you. - Sometimes, Medicare adds coverage under Original Medicare for new services during the year.
+TTY users should call 1-877-486-2048.) - For all preventive services that are covered at no cost under Original Medicare, we also cover the service at no cost to you.

+- Sometimes, Medicare adds coverage under Original Medicare for new services during the year.
 If Medicare adds coverage for any services during 2022, either Medicare or our plan will cover those services. - If you are within our plan's six months period of deemed continued eligibility, we will continue to provide all Medicare Advantage plan-covered Medicare benefits.
-However, during this period, the Medicare Advantage plan is not responsible for coverage of any Medicaid benefits that are included under your Medicaid State Plan.
+However, during this period, The Medicare Advantage plan is not responsible for coverage of any Nebraska Medicaid benefits that are included under your Medicaid State Plan.
 Medicare cost-sharing amounts for Medicare basic and supplemental benefits do not change during this period.
 The amount you pay depends on the level of Medicaid benefits you have.